 Everyone knows that generic or store-brand products are cheaper than name brands, but maybe you don’t know just how much cheaper.
 According to Consumer Reports, you’ll save about 25% when you buy store brands.

 The movement to replace costly, high-maintenance lawns with veggie-producing garden space is growing in popularity.
 Google “grow food, not lawns” for tips on how to supplement your grocery budget and reduce lawn care costs by starting an eco-friendly yard or neighborhood garden.

 33. Check Your Refrigerator Seals

-The seals around refrigerator and freezer doors need to be replaced periodically to avoid energy loss.
+The seals around the refrigerator and freezer doors must be replaced periodically to avoid energy loss.
 Test for a tight seal by closing the door on a dollar bill; if you can pull the dollar out, the seal needs replacing, and your money is being wasted on an inflated energy bill.

 34. Kill the Dust Bunnies

 After you check the seals on your fridge, take a few minutes to vacuum out the dust bunnies living underneath it and clean the coils.
 Keeping the coils clean can increase the energy efficiency of a refrigerator, saving you money on your utility bills.

 35. Plant Some Trees